CHI St. Alexius Health and University of Mary | Radiologic Technology Program

 - Apply for admission to University of Mary.

 - Apply for admission to the Radiologic Technology Program.
 (Admission to University of Mary is a prerequisite for admission to the RT program.)

-- Send official copies of all college transcripts from other universities to University of Mary.
+- Send official copies of all college transcripts from other universities to the School of Radiology.

 A. Completed application form

 D. College transcripts are due by January 1